Table of Contents

 Key Responsibilities:

-- Manage all vendors, caterers, and suppliers.
+- Manage vendors, caterers, suppliers, and equipment requirements.

 5. Registration & Attendee Management Committee